Cart 0

 3F75F25B-FEF5-412A-B409-4846B2026879.jpg

-The Tapestry Farms urban farm system reclaims underutilized local land to grow culturally specific fresh produce and flowers.
+The Tapestry Farms urban farm system grows fresh produce and flowers throughout the Quad-Cities.

-Refugees and volunteers work together in eight plots throughout the QC, to benefit their community.
+Refugees and volunteers work together at a dozen locations throughout the QC, growing regeneratively to benefit our community.

-Produce is distributed to people in the Quad Cities who live with limited resources, by delivery and through a network of food pantries.
+Produce is distributed to people in the Quad-Cities by delivery and through a network of food pantries.
+We also sell produce at the Quad-Cities Farmers’ Market at Schwiebert Park and the Bettendorf Farmers’ Market just south of the library.

 Candy-floss_tile.jpg